 Qualitative interviews: Transcripts from qualitative interviews and conversations will be subject to thematic analysis, using a standard thematic analysis methodology involving constant comparative methods.

-Sample size and Power calculation
+Sample size and power calculation

 Mysore: The sample size of the Mysore study component is based on the previous stress-responses study carried out during 2011-2013 among the Parthenon cohort participants.41 The previous sample size was calculated based on the only available study in children on the association between birth weight and stress response.15 We estimated that our sample will have 80% power to detect an effect size of 2.9 nmol cortisol increase per kg increase in birth weight at 5% significance level.
 In the current study, we aim to follow-up all the children who had participated in the above study.
 This sample size will have 80% power at the 5% significance level to detect an association of 0.18 SD of a continuous outcome (eg. TWA salivary cortisol) per SD of an exposure (eg. birth weight).